flaviostutz/ruller/README.md

    * "\_ip\_latitude: Latitude
    * "\_ip\_accuracy_radius: Accuracy radius

-* You can define required inputs along with their associated types so that before processing rules Ruller will perform a basic check if they are present (ruller.AddRequiredInput(..))
+* You can define required inputs along with their associated types so that before processing rules Ruller will perform a basic check if they are present (ruller.AddRequiredInput(..)).
+This is usedful so that you don't have to perform those verifications inside each rule, as it was already verified before executing the rules.

 ## Request/Response filtering